isofew/sinodns/README.md

 ### Installation

+First, set up a tunnel / VPN and route 8.8.8.8 via the virtual interface so that your connection with 8.8.8.8 is private and not poisoned.
+Then,

 ```
 npm -g install sinodns
 ```

-Set up a tunnel / VPN and route 8.8.8.8 via the virtual interface so that your connection with 8.8.8.8 is private and not poisoned.

 ### Usage